akhromieiev/eleventy-netlify-boilerplate/posts/car-rental-in-montenegro-sitngo-review.md

 ![Driving the Kotor serpentine](/static/img/73a516ad-9630-407c-8b44-5b1a3d30e576.jpg "Driving the Kotor serpentine")

 One minus was a car play.
 On the site, we included the navigator to our car and it was a free option.
-At the airport, the agent told us that car has the car play, but actually, there is not.
+At the airport, the agent told us that car had the car play, but actually, there is not.
 I reached the manager on WhatsApp and he apologized for this case due to the lack of available navigators and recommended using the maps.me application.
 Probably the manager could inform us earlier about this issue.

 The experience of driving the Yaris was enjoyable due to the car size.
 The Yaris was an ergonomic solution for comfortable driving in mountains.
 You don't need a jeep in Montenegro, probably it will create only problems with parking and the tank will always be hungry due to the angles.